TaXi0k/MyDeathLink/README.md

 Welcome to repo of **MyDeathLink**.
 Here you'll find its source code, compiled downloads and more.
 If you don't care about code scroll down to [***Instalation and usage***](https://github.com/TaXi0k/MyDeathLink/blob/main/README.md#instalation-and-usage).

+## What MyDeathLink is?

+**TL;DR:**

+MyDeathLink is a way to sync two games on two PCs so when you die, your friend also dies.

+**Longer version with a bit of story:**

+This project started because I wanted to play [Archipelago](https://archipelago.gg) with my friend, but it turned out that Archipelago has very few interesting games.
+I thought, "Hey, I know a bit of programming and I'd love to learn more!" so I started this project.
+It contains the **MyDeathLink app**, which handles communication between your PCs, and **game mods** which kill you and check if you died.
+All the networking works by sending and listening for UDP datagrams.
+It uses three ports: 2137, 2138, 2139 `(R.I.P.
+John Paul II)`.
+You can find out what each port does in the [documentation]().
+Communication between the app on your PC and the game on your PC works by sending segments to `127.0.0.1` (loopback address) and listening for them (**see:** communication scheme in [documentation]()).

 ## Development

 Below you can see development progress of the project.